rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/1b-kfp.md

     Take some time to explore this view and familiarize yourself with its features.
 The pipeline might take a while to finish on its first run, but you don’t need to wait for it to complete.
 Feel free to move on to the next steps!

-4. The next step is to set up the MLOps environment, enabling this pipeline to run automatically and supporting many other MLOps practices 🙌.
+4. The next step is to set up the MLOps environment, enabling this pipeline to run automatically and supporting many other MLOps practices.
+This is where our MLOps adventure starts! 🙌